 Background: Weather variability significantly affects farmers, agricultural supply chains and our food supply.
 Farmers have always been impacted by rainfall events, flooding, shifting seasonal temperature patterns and frequent seasonal droughts.
 However, changing climates have led to more frequent and intense weather events in certain regions of the country.
 Corn farmers have continuously pushed the boundaries of innovation by investing in practices aimed at improving productivity.
-Farmers adopt practices on their farms that conserve soil and organic matter, all of which reduce or mitigate greenhouse gas emissions.
+Farmers seek to adopt conservation and sustainability practices on their farms, all of which work to conserve soil and organic matter, and reduce or mitigate GHG emissions.
 Corn farmers support policies that help make their farms agronomically and financially more sustainable.